yellowme/base-ios/README.md

 2. Open the Xcode project using `YellowPod/YellowPod.xcworkspace` only.

-3. Learn about our `project structure`.
+3. Learn about our `project structure` [here](./YellowPod/README.md).

-//TODO: Complete how to use guide.

-//TODO: Add how to copy Files to new xcode project from this repo
+### Create your own project

+1. Open the Xcode and create a `Single View App` project

+2. Make sure to add a proper `.gitignore` file to the project.
+You can use [this one](./YellowPod/.gitignore)

-//TODO: Add Step to relocate Info.plist file going to project `Build Settings` under `Packaging` section find the `Info.plist File` config
+3. To follow a better structure, you could relocate the `Info.plist` file going to project `Build Settings` under `Packaging` section find the `Info.plist File` config

+4. The last step is to copy the `Support` folder from this library onto your project.

 ## Development Team